DogeisCut/DogeisDiep/README.md

 # Overview

 Welcome to **Dogeis Diep**, a diep.io private server created with diepcustom!
 There are over 100+ tanks, features and additions for you to play around with, and more features are being added almost every day!
-I encourage you to invite your freinds!
+I encourage you to invite your friends!

-You can level up to level 60 but stop growing at level 45, level 60 tanks/tier 4 tanks are avialable!
+You can level up to level 60 but stop growing at level 45, level 60 tanks/tier 4 tanks are available!
 Hold K to level up and press O to retry.

 **Discord:** [https://discord.gg/98NwxqJacr](https://discord.gg/98NwxqJacr)
 # Changelog

+**November 15th, 2025**,
+- Fixed circle walls on minimap rendering incorrectly sometimes.
+(Thanks xScripty!),
+- Fixed several grammar issues in the changelog and readme.,

 **November 14th, 2025**
 - Fixed General's swarm drones not targeting properly